 I enrolled in a psychology class at the evening adult high school, got a full-time job as a delivery driver, and rented a tiny apartment.
 At 17-18, I became the first person among my boys’ home and public high school friends to have a full-time job, an apartment, and a car.

 Describing this apartment as tiny is an overstatement.
 A more accurate description would be a micro apartment.
 I estimate its size to be 7’x15’ or 105 square feet, including the bathroom, shower, and closets.
 When most people hear square footage like that it is often assumed that it was a makeshift apartment that didn’t meet city building codes.
 That was not the case with this apartment.
-Actually, there were a total of four in two identical buildings about a half of a block apart.
+Actually, there were a total of four in two identical buildings about half of a block apart.
 There were two in each building.

 You’re probably thinking, “Where’s the bed?”
 That part involved a rather ingenious design.
-The first thing you notice when you walk in is large cubical recessed space about 4′ off the floor that can accommodate a double or queen size bed.
+The first thing you notice when you walk in is a large cubical recessed space about 4′ off the floor that can accommodate a double or queen size bed.
 The space was about 7’ wide, 3’10” high, and 5’ deep.
 Here’s the ingenious part if you can imagine it.
 There are garages on the other side of the wall.
 The nose of a car fits underneath this box-like structure that protrudes into the garage.
 I don’t recall ever hearing a car’s engine.
 I figure it was either used for storage or I was too young to care.

 For a while, I had a friend in the micro studio next to me and a friend in one in the sister building down the street.
 We all got pretty creative in making the most of our tiny spaces.
 My friend in the twin building down the street did an incredible job making his micro apartment look much, much bigger by installing an absurd number of 12×12” mirror squares on the walls and inside the cubical bed space.

 I’ve rented many small studio apartments over the years.
 But none has been as tiny as my first.
 The condo and house that I purchased when I was a corporate soldier were relatively small in terms of total square footage.
 My house was the second smallest single-family home in the entire master-planned community.
-It had three bedrooms and two bathrooms inside of only 1,083 square feet.
+It had three bedrooms and two bathrooms within only 1,083 square feet.
 I rarely used two of the bedrooms and only occasionally spent time in the living room.

-Currently, I’m living in a 524 square foot one bedroom apartment.
+Currently, I’m living in a 524 square-foot one-bedroom apartment.
 Had there been studio apartments in this complex, I would have rented one instead.
 I only use about three-quarters of the square footage in the apartment I’ve got.
 My goal is to build and move into the small house that I’ve been designing for years.